IP addresses for the firewall allowlist

 Genesys Cloud also uses certain IP addresses for outbound data action traffic, outbound Open Messaging traffic, AudioHook, and outbound SMTP traffic to customer endpoints.
 You can add these IP addresses to your allowlist to prevent unauthorized access to your API resources.
 To retrieve a list of these IP addresses, call GET /api/v2/ipranges.

 The table below lists each vendor and, where available, provides a list of potential IP addresses its services use.
-For more information on other ports and services for your firewall, see About ports and services for your firewall
+For more information about other ports and services for your firewall, see About ports and services for your firewall

 Owner Services IP addresses Description